Zine El-Abidine Sebbah

-Mohamed Zine El-Abidine Sebbah (born 22 March 1987 in Oran) is an Algerian footballer who plays for ASM Oran.
+Mohamed Zine El-Abidine Sebbah (born 22 March 1987) is an Algerian footballer who plays for ASM Oran.

 Career

 Sebbah started his career with hometown club MC Oran, making his first team debut in a 4–1 victory over CR Belouizdad on 6 August 2009 in the 2009–10 Algerian Championnat National.
 He finished the season with 28 league appearances for Oran.
 Sebbah made 17 league appearances for Oran in the 2010–11 season, the first season following the formation of the professional Algerian Ligue Professionnelle 1.